supersynthesis/eurorack/README.md

 [SCANNER](https://www.supersynthesis.com/products/scanner) - The CV part of a 4-way crossfader.

-[TVCA](https://www.supersynthesis.com/products/tvca) - 2-input VCA with delicious TANH distortion.
+[TVCA](https://www.supersynthesis.com/products/tvca) - 2-input VCA with tasty TANH distortion.

 # License
 [CC0](https://creativecommons.org/public-domain/cc0/) - Information in this repo is public domain.
 Please view, learn, share, use without restriction.
 You are welcome to attribute Super Synthesis or Chris McDowell if you want to.